 WESTERN PENNSYLVANIA REGIONAL DATA CENTER The Western Pennsylvania Regional Data Center (WPRDC) launched in 2015 as a partnership between the University of Pittsburgh, Allegheny County, and the City of Pittsburgh.
 It provides an inclusive infrastructure for openly sharing civic information, and project staff provide a range of services as a civic data intermediary.
 Funding for the project is provided through the County and City, local and national philanthropic organizations, federal grants, fee for service projects, and University support provided through UCSUR.
 Over the past year, the WPRDC provided the following services and infrastructure to the University and the broader community.
-Support for Strategic University Community Initiatives Whe WPRDC provides infrastructure for strategic initiatives of the University and community.
+Support for Strategic University Community Initiatives The WPRDC provides infrastructure for strategic initiatives of the University and community.
 It works to support many projects and initiatives by providing data, expertise, and tools.
 The project team enhances the University's mission by supporting community engagement, research, and education efforts.
 At a community level, the WPRDC supports a range of initiatives, including health equity, environmental sustainability, affordable housing, data justice, and digital equity.
 Provide Access to Open Data The WPRDC hosts open data on a variety of topics, and, in 2023 made major upgrades to the initiative's open data portal and website.
-Some of the most-used data includes County property sales and assessments, City crimes, County blood lead tests, COVID-19 vaccinations, Pittsburgh Regional Transit ridership, and 211, 311, and 911 requests for service.
+Some of the mostused data includes County property sales and assessments, City crimes, County blood lead tests, COVID-19 vaccinations, Pittsburgh Regional Transit ridership, and 211, 311, and 911 requests for service.
 This data can be downloaded or accessed through an API and is used by students in many classes at the University, high school students from the Pittsburgh Dataworks Data Jam, and other members of our community.
 Data Acquisition and Transformation Services The WPRDC staff often collaborate on research and community projects to acquire data and make it available.
 We are partnering with NASA to provide several data feeds collected by climate satellites that can be used to inform responses to air quality issues and climate change.
-We also continue to partner with the County and City to publish data and maintain data feeds from their internal systems, and we continue to sustain a regularly updated collection of data to inform affordable housing preservation initiatives in Allegheny County in partnership with local housing advocates.
+We also continue to partner with the County and City to publish data and maintain data feeds from their internal systems, and we continue to sustain a regularly updated collection of data to inform affordable housing preservation, community health. and environmental initiatives in Allegheny County in partnership with local partners.
 Data Visualization Tools and Dashboards To help make data more relevant and useful to different people, the WPRDC has built exploration tools and dashboards using open data, including the University's Community Engagement and Outreach Map; the interactive Greenprint map supporting land conservation efforts with the Allegheny Land Trust; HouseCat, a tool to display data about subsidized residential properties; and a variety of tools that provide community statistics on health and housing.
 Support to University Research, Analysis, and Special Projects The WPRDC staff supports our colleagues at the University of Pittsburgh.
 Staff continue to maintain and improve the Community Engagement and Outreach Map, which highlights community partnerships involving the University.
 For the past several years, the WPRDC team has been collaborating with The Pittsburgh Study (TPS), a partnership of the Children's Hospital of Pittsburgh and the University of Pittsburgh.
 Staff also support a range of research efforts related to maternal and child health with colleagues in the School of Public Health.
-We continue to partner with colleagues at the University Library System and School of Computing and Information through the Civic Switchboard project, and this project was awarded support from the Institute of Museum and Library Services to build a civic data literacy initiative for library workers.
+We continue to partner with colleagues at the University Library System and School of Computing and Information through the Civic Switchboard project, support research efforts at Pitt Cyber, and contribute to Pitt's Responsible Data Science initiative.